timbot1789/rubygo/README.markdown

 2. `cd` into the repository and run `bundle install`
 3. From the root of the repository run `bin/rubygo`

+### Customizing the Game
+You can customize the game from the Game -> New Game Dropdown.
+Available customizations are:

+1. Board Size: The dimensions of the board
+2. Black Handicap: How many additional stones black gets to place on the board before the game begins (default 0)
+3. Komi: End of game bonus points awarded to white to compensate them for going second (default 0.5)

 Contributing to rubygo
 ------------------------------------------